aleen42/PersonalWiki/Programming/JavaScript/Framework/react/working_with_the_browser/working_with_the_browser.md

 ### The Virtual DOM

 React is very fast because it never talks to the DOM directly.
-React maintains a fast in-memory representation of the DOM. `render()` methods actually return a description of the DOM, and React can compare this description with the in-memory representation to compute the fastest way to update the browser.
+React maintains a fast in-memory representation of the DOM. `render()` methods **actually return a description of the DOM**, and React can compare this description with the in-memory representation to compute the fastest way to update the browser.